 Ending the group task

 - Oral reports: Have each group give one idea and rotate through the groups until no new ideas arise.
 Or have each group give their most surprising or illuminating insights or their most challenging question.
-Typically, you should record the ideas raised to validate their value, but limit yourself to key words.
+You can record ideas raised to validate their value.

-- Written reports: Have each group record their ideas on a transparency and either present them yourself or have a group member do so.
-One variation on this is to have groups record their conclusions on a section of the blackboard or on newsprint that is then posted on the wall.
+- Written reports: Have each group record their ideas and either present them yourself or have a group member do so.
+One variation on this is to have groups record their conclusions on a section of the blackboard or on flipchart paper that is then posted on the wall.
 Students then informally circulate around the room and read each other’s answers.
-Alternately, you can ask students to move around the room in small groups, rotating from one set of comments to another.
-As they rotate, they keep up a discussion, treating the comments written on the newsprint or blackboard as a new voice in their discussion.
-They can add their own comments in response.
+Alternately, you can ask students to move around the room in small groups, rotating from one set of comments to another and adding their own comments in response.
 Another variation on written reports is to have students write brief comments on Post-it notes or index cards.
 Collect them, take a few minutes to process them or put them in sequence, then summarize their contents.

 - Model how you want students to participate.
 When responding to students’ answers, model the respect and sensitivity that you want the students to display towards their classmates.
-Also readily acknowledge and value opinions different from your own; don’t favour clones!
+Be ready to acknowledge and value opinions different from your own.
 Be willing to share your own stories, critique your work, and summarize what has been said.